-BUY IT NOW You can support my work on this blog by clicking this link to purchase a nture Medical Kits Ultralight Watertight .9 Medical Kit at backcountry.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking this link to purchase an Adventure Medical Kits Ultralight Watertight .9 Medical Kit at moosejaw.com.

-BUY IT NOW You can support my work on this blog by clicking this link to buy an MSR PackTowl Nano at backcountry.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking this link to purchase an REI Flexlite Chair at rei.com.

 Windproof, Waterproof Emergency Matches

-The UCO Titan Matches ($10, 3 oz.). will fire up in any downpour, no matter how wet.
+The UCO Titan Matches ($12, 3 oz./85g). will fire up in any downpour, no matter how wet.
 Each thick, four-inch-long match provides 25 seconds of wind and waterproof burning; they even relight after being submerged in water.
 The kit includes 12 matches, three replaceable strikers, a waterproof case that floats, and a cord that attaches to a lanyard.

-BUY IT NOW You can support my work on this blog by clicking this link to purchase UCO Titan Matches at rei.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking this link to purchase UCO Titan Matches at rei.com.